sematic-ai/sematic/docs/handbook/company_handbook.md

 ## Company
 ### Our Story

 Sematic was founded by Emmanuel and Jai in May 2022.
-We met in 2018, on our first day working at Cruise, a self-driving car company based in San Francisco, CA. At Cruise we worked on ML Infrastructure, and together with a great team, developed tools that enabled Cruise's (Continuous Learning Machine)[https://medium.com/cruise/cruise-continuous-learning-machine-30d60f4c691b].
+We met in 2018, on our first day working at Cruise, a self-driving car company based in San Francisco, CA. At Cruise we worked on ML Infrastructure, and together with a great team, developed tools that enabled Cruise's [Continuous Learning Machine](https://medium.com/cruise/cruise-continuous-learning-machine-30d60f4c691b).

 Inspired by our learnings, we started Sematic and gathered early support from Y Combinator (S22).
 Our goal is clear: make it painless to prototype and productionize machine learning models and data science pipelines.